Systematic Equities Monthly Comments - March 2026

 RAM Global Equity Income

-The RAM (Lux) Systematic Funds - Global Equity Income Fund (hereinafter the ‘Fund’) (Class-IP USD net of fee*) gained 1.05% in February, underperforming its benchmark, the MSCI World High Dividend Yield Index, which rose 5.25%.
-The MSCI World Index returned 0.73% over the period.
+The RAM (Lux) Systematic Funds - Global Equity Income Fund (hereinafter the ‘Fund’) (Class-IP USD net of fee*) declined 5.10% in March, outperforming both its benchmark, the MSCI World High Dividend Yield Index, which fell 5.98%, and the broader MSCI World Index, which declined 6.37%.
+Surging oil prices, driven by the conflict in the Middle East and severe disruptions to Gulf energy flows, reignited inflation fears and triggered a broad, correlated selloff across risk assets.

 *Note: IP USD share class currently registered in LU, AT, CH, DE, DK, ES, FI, FR, IT, NL, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.